“Divergent plate tectonics pull apart from each other producing rift valleys at mid-oceanic ridges.”

-And it turns out, these mid-oceanic ridges (rift valleys) has the youngest geologic rocks on the planet.
-The ocean floor consists of mostly igneous rocks “basalt” which spread at these mid-oceanic ridges.
+As it turns out, these mid-oceanic ridges (rift valleys) have the youngest geologic rocks on the planet.
+Generally, the ocean floor consists of mostly igneous rocks “basalt” which spread at these mid-oceanic ridges.

 Plate tectonics begin at mid-oceanic ridges where plates are moving apart.
 Because plates pull apart from each other at divergent plates, lava spews out to create the youngest geological rocks on Earth.

-The African plate is in the process of rifting apart into two separate plates where it will become ocean.
-In addition, the Somalian and Nubian plates will one day tear apart and become new ocean.
+- AFRICAN PLATE: The African Plate is in the process of rifting apart into two separate plates where it will become an ocean.
+In addition, the Somalian and Nubian plates will one day tear apart and become a new ocean.

-Youngest rock is oceanic crust at divergent plate boundaries
+The youngest rock form at divergent plate boundaries

 Hidden beneath Earth’s oceans, underwater volcanoes spew out lava at mid-oceanic ridges (rift valleys).